questdb/mindsdb-tutorial/README.md

     5 rows in set (0.34 sec)
     ```

+NOTE: To see `questdb` as a database you will need to add it as a datasource, just follow the next section.

 ## Adding QuestDB as a datasource

 We can add QuestDB as a datasource to MindsDB by executing: